Endava/cats/docs/fuzzers/linters/index.md

 - `TopLevelElementsLinterFuzzer` - verifies that all OpenAPI contract level elements are present and provide meaningful information: API description, documentation, title, version, etc.
 - `VersionsLinterFuzzer` - verifies that a given path doesn't contain versioning information
 - `XmlContentTypeLinterFuzzer` - verifies that all OpenAPI contract paths responses and requests does not offer `application/xml` as a Content-Type
+- `TracingHeadersLinter` - verifies that all OpenAPI contract paths contain recommended headers like: CorrelationId/TraceId, etc.
+- `UniqueOperationIdsLinter` - verifies that all operationIds are unique

 You can run only these Fuzzers using `cats lint --contract=CONTRACT`.